SMAC-Group/course_intro_statistics/slides/chapter5_04.md

 ---

 Let us now consider the data `lincoln_weather` which contain weather information from Lincoln, Nebraska, from 2016.
-The dataset is available in the package `ggridges`.
+The dataset is available in the `ggridges` package.

 ```R
 library(ggridges)